-Sea View House is 5 minutes drive from the boat trips to St. Kilda, offering a fantastic base from which to take this adventure of a lifetime.
-Trips are weather dependant due to the very remote location and Sea View House offers the perfect base from which to explore St. Kilda or to wait for the right sailing weather.
+Sea View House is 2 miles from the boat trips to St. Kilda and the adventure of a lifetime.
+Trips are weather dependant due to the very remote location, often with a 2 day travel window required.
+Sea View House offers the perfect base from which to explore St. Kilda with St. Kilda Sea Tours or time to wait for the best sailing weather to maximise your chances of visiting this amazing place.

 St Kilda is a dramatic isolated archipelago 40 miles west of the Outer Hebrides, and is the British Isles’ outermost outpost and a UNESCO World Heritage Site.
 Its dramatic landscape features towering sea cliffs, vast seabird colonies, wind-swept machair and the remains of a once-inhabited community abandoned in 1930.
 The Islands are home to millions of breeding birds each spring and summer—fulmars, razorbills, guillemots—and Britain’s largest northern gannet colony at Stac an Ardmhàin.
 Remote, wild, and utterly unlike anywhere else in Britain, St Kilda is a compelling destination for anyone drawn to raw nature, dramatic history and rare wildlife.